 Learn more about the egg freezing process

-As more women are delaying childbearing to pursue their educational and career goals, and find the right partner, our Austin egg freezing specialists are seeing an increased demand for egg freezing.
+As more women are delaying childbearing to pursue their educational and career goals and find the right partner, our Austin egg freezing specialists are seeing an increased demand for egg freezing.
 Our fertility specialists find that women who are interested in preserving their fertility often have questions about the egg freezing process.
-To help women decide if egg freezing is right for them, we have some more information about the process.
+To help women decide if egg freezing is right for them, we have developed the following information about the process.

 Understanding the egg freezing process

-Our Austin egg freezing specialists use an ultra-rapid egg freezing process called vitrification.
-This process has revolutionized fertility preservation, making it possible to successfully freeze and thaw eggs.
+Our Austin egg freezing specialists use an ultra-rapid egg freezing process called vitrification to freeze eggs.
+This process has revolutionized fertility preservation, making it possible to successfully freeze and thaw eggs with much greater efficiency and success.

-After egg retrieval, an embryologist performs this leading-edge procedure to transform the liquids in each egg into a glass-like solid state.
-The egg freezing process uses high concentrations of cryopreservants, or a special anti-freeze substance.
-First, the embryologist places the egg in a bath with a solution that contains a lower concentration of anti-freeze and some sucrose to draw water out of the egg.
+After egg retrieval, an embryologist performs this leading-edge procedure to very rapidly freeze the eggs.
+The process works so fast that it actually transforms the egg into a glass-like solid state.
+The egg freezing process uses high concentrations of cryoprotectants, or a special anti-freeze substance.
+First, the embryologist places the egg in a bath with a solution that contains a lower concentration of anti-freeze and some sucrose to draw water out of the egg, which dehydrates it.
 They then place the egg in a highly concentrated bath of anti-freeze for less than one minute, while also freezing it.

-The goal of vitrification is to prevent the formation of ice crystals that could damage the chromosomes in each egg during freezing and thawing.
+The goal of the ultra-rapid vitrification process is to prevent the formation of ice crystals that could damage the chromosomes in each egg during freezing and thawing.

 Storing and using frozen eggs